Course Content and Outcome Guide for DH 240

 - Special Fee:

 Course DescriptionIntroduction to four-handed dentistry with an emphasis placed on rubber dam placement, instrument identification, instrument transfer and preparation for assisting a dental restorative operator.
-Prerequisite: DH 110 and DH 230.
+Prerequisites: DH 110 and DH 230.
 Audit available.

 Addendum to Course Description